Last Updated: December 12, 2023

 Semi-dry valves have almost similar features only that they lack a float-valve mechanism while wet snorkels come with nothing but the j-tube, mask clip, and mouthpiece.

 Dry snorkels tend to be wider and bulkier than other types and that is because they play host to a wide variety of features.
-That said, all snorkels, whether dry or wet are of the same height for safety reasons.
+That said, whether dry or wet, snorkels are pretty much of the same height for safety reasons.

 It also goes without saying that dry-top snorkels also tend to weigh slightly more than their equivalent semi-dry and wet counterparts.